-Broome County, the most populous county in the Southern Tier Region of NY with population of ~194,000, has high social vulnerability (SVI of 0.62) and poverty (17.0% of residents live in poverty, above the state average of 13%).

-- SUNY Binghamton is well positioned to serve residents of the Greater Binghamton Area, a socially vulnerable, dense urban area that includes: - o Binghamton 44k population, of which 32.6% lives in poverty - Endicott 13k population, of which 19.7% lives in poverty - Johnson City 14k population, of which 20.3% lives in poverty
+- Binghamton site was reopened in an alternate location within 2.7 miles of the original location as a hybrid testing and vaccination site to boost testing and vaccine availability within the Southern Tier. - Broome County, the most populous county in the Southern Tier Region of NY with population of ~194,000, has high social vulnerability (SVI of 0.62) and poverty (17.0% of residents live in poverty, above the state average of 13%). - SUNY Binghamton is well positioned to serve residents of the Greater Binghamton Area, a socially vulnerable, dense urban area that includes: - Binghamton 44,000 population, of which 32.6% lives in poverty - Endicott 13,000 population, of which 19.7% lives in poverty - o Johnson City 14,000 population, of which 20.3% lives in poverty